matteobongio/OS-notes/main.typ

 *Thread pool*: make a bunch of threads at start-up, and they wait for work.

+= Lecture 3 Process Scheduling

+Which scheduling algorithm provides the lowest average waiting time?

+Shortest Remaining Time First

+*Starvation problem*: when a process waits a long time for a resource

+= Lecture 4: Inter Process Communications

+*Shared memory*

+*Messege passing*: pass messages through the kernel

+*Race Condition*: when processes or threads can access a _shared data_ concurrently, and at least one is a write access

+*Requirements to avoid race conditions*:
++ No two processes may be simultaneously inside their critical regions. (_Mutual Exclusion_)
++ No assumptions may be made about speeds or the number of CPUs.
++ No process running outside its critical region may block other processes.
++ No process should have to wait forever to enter its critical region. (_Starvation_)

+*Test and Set Lock*: reads the memory, and stores a nonzero value

+$
+cases(
+0 => "resource is free",
+"else" => "resource has already been taken"
+)
+$

+*Semaphore*: Synchronization tool that provides more sophisticated ways for processes to synchronize their activities

+*Monitors*: A high-level abstraction that provides a convenient and effective mechanism for process synchronization

+#pagebreak()
+=

 *Working Set Model*: Paging algorithm, for each program look at how many unique pages it used in the past $Delta$ time, allocate that many frames for that program.